MOA-2010-BLG-328: Keck and HST Expose the Limits of Occams Razor in Microlensing: Planetary System Parameters

 We also investigate the expected $V$ and $I$ magnitude of the lens associated with the large and small $\pi_{\rm E}$ values from the MCMC probability distribution.
 We find the following $2\sigma$ ranges ($25.68 < V_{\rm L} < 26.28$), ($21.96 < I_{\rm I} < 22.50$) and ($23.50 < V_{\rm L} < 25.59$), ($20.81 < I_{\rm I} < 22.18$) for the large and small $\pi_{\rm E}$ values, respectively.
 This means a V-band gap of 0.084 and an I-band gap of -0.221, which means this degeneracy can be broken with additional data in shorter-wavelengths, with telescopes such as HST or JWST.

-Another contributing factor is the lack of coverage at the beginning of the planetary deviation, which can be seen in the middle panel of Figure \ref{fig:lightcurve}.
-This has resulted in large uncertainties on the host-planet mass ratio, which explains the large error bars on the planet mass.
+Another contributing factor to this degeneracy is the lack of coverage at the beginning of the planetary deviation between $\sim$5400 - 5406 days, which can be seen in the middle panel of Figure \ref{fig:lightcurve}.
+In Figure \ref{fig:LvsS} we see that there is a small difference between the two models at the entrance of the planetary anomaly.
+The light-curve parameter affected the most by this is the host-planet mass ratio $q$, which is constrained by the shape and strength of the planetary anomaly.